 If you want something a bit sturdier than a hay bale cold frame, then a raised bed cold frame may be a good choice for you.
-It has the same benefits of a hay bale cold frame, but it will take a bit more time to construct and won’t be quite as easy to tear down.
+It has the same benefits as a hay bale cold frame, but it will take a bit more time to construct and won’t be quite as easy to tear down.
 However, it will be more durable and easier to seal up air leaks if constructed properly.

 3. Convertible Hoop House